A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Derivation of quantum solution

 and

 Hence,

 and

-In such a case, we can prepare the state for each dimension in parallel, and the oracle requires $O(DN)$ quantum gates with depth $O(N)$.
-Moreover, if the functions $u_{0,j}$ can be well approximated using the Fourier Series Loader (FSL) method \cite{Moosa.2023} or the localized functions \cite{KDNTM23}, then the computational cost further reduces to $O(\mathrm{poly}\log N)$.
-Another technique called quantum cosine transform (QCT) \cite{Ramos22} may be also useful in some cases.
+In such a case, we can prepare the state for each dimension in parallel, and the oracle requires $O(dN_0)$ quantum gates with depth $O(N_0)=O(N^{1/d})$.
+Moreover, there exist efficient (approximate) implementations \cite{Moosa.2023, KDNTM23, Grover.2002, Ramos22, Vazquez.2022, Mozafari.2022, Zhang.2022, Bharadwaj.2023} possibly reducing the complexity to $O(\mathrm{polylog}N)$ provided that the desired quantum state has a sufficiently good underlying function.
+For example, the Fourier series load (FSL) method \cite{Moosa.2023} is efficient for sufficiently smooth functions such that the Fourier coefficients decrease rapidly, and the localized-function method \cite{KDNTM23} works if the function can be well approximated by a finite number of linear combinations of discrete Lorentzian functions.

 \underline{Evolution by PITE} By applying the PITE circuit $U_{\text{PITE}}$ to the prepared quantum state, we obtain an approximate quantum state of

 for an arbitrarily given $t\in (0,T]$ with success probability